 - Public Relations

 Apple Inc.’s marketing mix makes use of advertising through online digital advertising networks and on websites, as well as print media like Vogue magazine.
-The company has agreements with various prominent websites to advertise and promote Apple products.
-In addition, the company uses personal selling in the form of Apple Store employees who provide product-specific information in the aim of convincing store visitors to make a purchase.
-Also, among the 4Ps, this element involves sales promotion, which usually happens at the Apple Store locations and authorized reseller locations.
-For example, some locations offer old models at discounted prices when bundled with larger or more expensive products.
+The company has agreements with prominent websites to advertise and promote Apple products.
+In addition, the business uses personal selling in the form of Apple Store employees who provide product-specific information in the aim of convincing store visitors to make a purchase.
+Also, among the 4Ps, the promotional mix involves sales promotion, which usually happens at Apple Store locations and authorized reseller locations.
+For example, some locations offer old models at discounted prices when bundled with larger or more expensive products like new MacBook models.
 Moreover, the company’s marketing mix uses public relations to optimize the corporate image as a leading technology and online services business.
 For instance, Apple Events, leaks of new product features, press releases, and exclusive interviews are carefully executed to maximize positive publicity.
-The company is also involved in various initiatives, such as ConnectED, which aims to improve formal education outcomes, while promoting the business and its products.
+The company also has various public-relations initiatives, such as ConnectED, which aims to improve formal education outcomes, while promoting the business and its products.
 Thus, this 4P element actively interacts with target customers and organizations to promote the technology business.
 These efforts are linked to Apple’s corporate social responsibility strategy and stakeholder management efforts.
-The company uses such communications tactics to satisfy this element of the marketing mix, pertaining to business needs in reaching more customers worldwide, while supporting social responsibility and corporate citizenship efforts.
+The technology company uses such communications tactics to satisfy this element of the marketing mix and address business needs in reaching more customers worldwide, while supporting social responsibility and corporate citizenship efforts.

 Apple’s Prices and Pricing Strategies